plumed/lugano2019/README.md

 # lugano2019

-Data and slides for PLUMED tutorial in 2019 in Lugano Tutorials can be found https://www.plumed.org/doc-v2.5/user-doc/html/index.html
+Data and slides for PLUMED tutorial in 2019 in Lugano

+Tutorials are available here https://www.plumed.org/doc-v2.5/user-doc/html/index.html